-Hi, I'm Nathan.
-I am an ecologist and recent PhD graduate from the Department of Integrative Biology’s Ecosystem and Landscape Ecology Lab at the University of Wisconsin-Madison.
-My dissertation research focused on the effects of more frequent fire and reduced postfire forest recovery on whole plant community structure and function in the Greater Yellowstone Ecosystem.
+I earned my PhD in the Department of Integrative Biology’s Ecosystem and Landscape Ecology Lab at the University of Wisconsin-Madison.
+My research focused on the effects of more frequent fire and reduced postfire forest recovery on plant community structure and function in the Greater Yellowstone Ecosystem.
 With climate change, anomalously frequent fire and conversion of forest to non-forest are expected to become increasingly common through the end of this century.
 Areas where this is currently occurring provide prescient insight as windows into the future of Yellowstone plant communities.

 Holding pink monkeyflower (Mimulus lewisii), a common streamside plant in the western United States Photo: Chelsea Radford